Ethnic Studies

 LBUSD Courses

-• Continue to offer a standalone Ethnic Studies elective course option and dual enrollment opportunities
+- LBUSD continues to offer a standalone Ethnic Studies elective course option and dual enrollment opportunities with local colleges and universities.

 AB 101 Timeline